-If you’re just starting out in the world of travel rewards and want to get your feet wet before you dive into a more complex rewards program, the Chase Sapphire Preferred is a great starter card.
-Since the Sapphire Preferred’s points transfer to a variety of travel programs, you can learn the workings of a few airline loyalty programs and test out transferring points to miles, for a relatively small $95 annual fee.
+If you’re just starting out in the world of travel rewards and want to get your feet wet before you dive into a more complex rewards program, the Chase Sapphire Preferred is a great starter card if you have good to excellent credit.
+Since the Sapphire Preferred’s points transfer to a variety of travel programs, you can learn the workings of a few airline loyalty programs and test out transferring points to miles for a relatively small $95 annual fee.
 Or, if you decide this is all too complicated and time-consuming for you, you can cash in your points for statement credits and call it a day.

 The Chase Sapphire Reserve card is Chase’s luxury-level card with a $550 annual fee.
 Although the 50,000-point sign-up bonus for spending $4,000 in the first three months is a tad lower than the Sapphire Preferred card’s bonus, you’ll earn more with the Sapphire Reserve’s boosted rewards: 50% extra redemption value toward Chase Ultimate Rewards travel and Pay Yourself Back purchases (compared to 25%), 3 points per dollar on dining and travel (compared to 2 points) and 3 points on up to $1,000 in grocery store purchases until Apr.
 30, 2021 (compared to 2 points).

 Best for cardholders who spend more than $5,425 per year on travel and dining